Lord Infamous

-Ricky T. Dunigan (November 17, 1973 – December 20, 2013), better known by his stage name Lord Infamous, was an American rapper from Memphis, Tennessee.
+Ricky Terrell Dunigan (November 17, 1973 – December 20, 2013), known professionally as Lord Infamous, was an American rapper from Memphis, Tennessee.
 He was the half-brother of DJ Paul and one of the co-founders of Three 6 Mafia.
 His lyrics touched on macabre subjects such as Satanism, mass murder, and torture, along with more traditional themes such as sex and drug use.

 Biography

 1988–1991: Beginnings

-Lord Infamous started his music career in the late 1980s with his half-brother DJ Paul.
+Lord Infamous started his music career in the late 1980s with his half-brother, DJ Paul.
 They were fairly popular in the south Memphis area and released self-recorded tapes in their neighborhood, school, and local shops.
 Their first known tape entitled Portrait of a Serial Killa, was released in 1992.

 1991–2005: Three 6 Mafia

 In 1991 Lord Infamous and DJ Paul met up with fellow north Memphis rapper and producer Juicy J. These three along with a few other local rappers formed a group initially called "The Backyard Posse", which later went on to be known as "Triple 6 Mafia".
 The first record deal for the group was with Nick Scarfo and Prophet Posse.
 Under the label they released their first underground album, Smoked Out, Loced Out in 1994.
 At the same time, Lord Infamous released his first underground solo album, Lord of Terror.
 Shortly after in 1995, the group changed its name to Three 6 Mafia and released its debut album, Mystic Stylez.
 At this time Three 6 Mafia members DJ Paul and Juicy J were creating their own record company, Hypnotize Minds, which Lord Infamous became a part of.
 The group went on to release four more mainstream albums and numerous solo projects through the mid-2000s, though during this time the group became smaller because of the departure of several members for various reasons.